dmtr636/caddy-dns-timeweb/README.md

-# Selectel DNS v2 module for Caddy
+# Timeweb module for Caddy

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
 It can be used to manage DNS records with Timeweb API.